-This Pollinator Pathway has spread from one town to over 300 across the region since 2017, all connected.
+This Pollinator Pathway has spread from one town to over 35 in Connecticut and New York since 2017, all connected.
 Volunteers, often from land trusts, garden clubs, nature centers, watershed associations, and conservation commissions get together to create steering committees which help build the pathways.

-Contact us!
+Contact us